-This 2006 volume discusses the statistics of binary stars; the evolution of single stars; and several of the most important kinds of interaction between two (and even three or more) stars.
-A series of mathematical appendices gives a concise but full account of the mathematics of these processes.
+This 2006 volume discusses the statistics of binary stars; the evolution of single stars; and interaction between multiple stars.

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.